-\item One needs to follow the same procedure above for calculating the state at next step: evolve under a non-Hermitian Hamiltonian, calculate the missing norm and compare with a random number to decide the state at a later time.
-This procedure has to be followed upto a time $T=n\delta t$ with a step of $\delta t$.
+\item To get the state at $2\delta t$, we need to follow the same procedure above: evolving under a non-Hermitian Hamiltonian, calculate the missing norm and compare with a random number to decide the state at a later time.
+This procedure has to be followed up to a time $T=n\delta t$.
 This forms a single trajectory.
-But, one has to get many such quantum trajectories from the initial state $\ket{\psi(0)}$, and the ensemble average over many such trajectories produces the exact evolution for the initial quantum state. \end{itemize}
+But, one has to get many such quantum trajectories from the initial state $\ket{\psi(0)}$, and ensemble average over many such trajectories produces the exact evolution for the initial quantum state. \end{itemize}

 The following code considers the dissipation of an atom through cavity $(\kappa\neq 0, \gamma=0$).
 The probability of finding the atom in excited state after each MCWF step is calculated through